Porsil/thornley-yoga/README.md

     -   The studio section will allow the user to learn some basic information about the yoga studio and the experience of practising yoga here.
     -   This section will explain to the user that all experience levels are catered for to encourage all user levels to consider practising at the studio.
     -   Included are supporting images of the yoga studio to allow the user to see what the studio and classes look like.
+    -   This addresses visitor goal 2.

 ![studio section](assets/read-me-docs/studio-browser.png)

 -   **Classes Section**

     -   The classes section will allow the user to learn about the different classes on offer at the studio and the benefits of each class.
+    -   This addresses visitor goal 3.

 ![Classes section](assets/read-me-docs/classes-browser.png)